ai-cam/ai-cam.github.io/_reports/2025-ai-cam-annual-report-2024-2025.md

   - Jess Montgomery
   - Neil Lawrence
 ---
-**Executive Summary**\
-\
+## Executive Summary

 ai@cam is the University of Cambridge’s mission to ensure AI serves science, citizens, and society.
-In its second year, the initiative has expanded its reach across the University and beyond, advancing interdisciplinary research, training over 1,500 researchers, shaping national policy, and building global partnerships that translate AI innovation into real-world benefit.\
+In its second year, the initiative has expanded its reach across the University and beyond, advancing interdisciplinary research, training over 1,500 researchers, shaping national policy, and building global partnerships that translate AI innovation into real-world benefit.

-\
+## Key Achievements 2024–25

+* Engaged over 3,000 people across six Schools of the University
+* Launched seven interdisciplinary projects through the AI-deas incubator
+* Trained more than 1,500 researchers in AI methods
+* Supported 45 projects on the Dawn supercomputer
+* Published five policy briefs and engaged nine government departments
+* Reached 1,200 members of the public through AI dialogues
+* Expanded global impact via the International Computation and AI Network and the European ELIAS Alliance

-**Download the Full Report**
+## Download the Full Report

 The complete findings and details can be found in the [full report.](/assets/uploads/ai-cam-2025-annual-report.pdf)